Andrew Vaughn Player Props: White Sox vs. Athletics

-On Saturday, Andrew Vaughn (hitting .342 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+On Sunday, Andrew Vaughn (.590 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
 First pitch is at 4:07 PM ET.

-He racked up three hits (going 3-for-5 with a double) in his last game against the Athletics.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Athletics.

 Andrew Vaughn Game Info & Props vs. the Athletics